 name | arguments | returns |

-Visualize the current state of the system as a line plot,
+Visualize the current state of the system of all the chemicals as a combined line plot,

 using plotly

-:param caption: Optional caption to prefix to the default one
+:param title_prefix:[OPTIONAL] A string to prefix to the auto-generated title

 |